Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 00N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-There are 2,108 records overall in the monthly time series presented in the figure above.
-The time range covered by the series is from January 1850 to August 2025.
+There are 2,112 observations overall in the monthly series presented in the figure above.
+The series covers the time span extending from January 1850 to December 2025.

 History.
-Here's a peek at a few statistics computed on the entire sample: the anomaly was equal on average to -0.12 degrees Kelvin; it reached a trough of -0.83 in August 1904; it recorded a maximum of 1.20 in September 2023.
+Here's a peek at a few statistics computed on the entire sample: the anomaly recorded a minimum of -0.83 degrees Kelvin in August 1904; it recorded its highest level of 1.20 in September 2023; it averaged -0.12.

 Latest values